 STAR - this is an acronym for 4 critical stages that need to be followed in an interview.
-STAR questions are to be considered especially in behavior-based or competency-based interviews, as an interviewer always looks forward to understanding the candidate’s previous experiences, obstacles handled, leadership skills, performance under pressure and other such factors.
+STAR questions are to be considered especially in behavior-based or competency-based interviews, as an interviewer always looks forward to understanding the candidate’s previous experiences, obstacles handled, leadership skills, performance under pressure, and other such factors.

 STAR questions are extremely structured behavioral interview questions where answers are provided by explaining the Situation, Task, Action, and Result of a particular topic are provided to the interviewer.

-- Situation: The candidate is supposed to share a very detailed description of a challenging situation where he/she overcame a lot of difficulties to achieve a specific goal.
+The candidate is supposed to share a very detailed description of a challenging situation where he/she overcame a lot of difficulties to achieve a specific goal.
 A candidate is expected to provide as much detail as he/she can for the interviewer to analyze their hurdle handling capabilities.
-It doesn’t have to be restricted to a job from the past and can be spread across all experiences such as volunteering or any other such encounters.
+It doesn’t have to be restricted to a job from the past and can be spread across all experiences, such as volunteering or any other such encounters.

 Here are 4 tips to bear in mind while preparing for a STAR interview:

-- Include details: An interviewer would want to hire an individual who can step in to solve a challenge that a company must be facing.
-Details about how the candidate contributed towards solving a problem the organization was facing, within the desired time frame.
-This highlights the candidate’s perseverance, leadership skills and the will to learn along the way.
+An interviewer would want to hire an individual who can step in to solve a company's challenge.
+Details about how the candidate contributed to solving the organization's problem within the desired time frame.
+This highlights the candidate’s perseverance, leadership skills, and the will to learn along the way.

-- Don’t rush: If a candidate makes use of the STAR method to answer the interview questions, it is best if he/she avoids rushing through the interview as it may give the impression that the candidate is nervous or not confident of what he/she is explaining.
+Suppose a candidate makes use of the STAR method helps to answer behavioral interview questions.
+In that case, it is best if he/she avoids rushing through the interview as it may give the impression that the candidate is nervous or not confident of what he/she is explaining.

-The second method is applied on site for B2B or B2C purposes where you appoint interviewers or in most cases employees, to collect data on mobile devices.
-This method is very effective during concerts or live events where face to face data collection is possible for understanding user experience and making improvements.
+The second method is applied on-site for B2B or B2C purposes, where you appoint interviewers, or in most cases, employees, to collect data on mobile devices.
+This method is very effective during concerts or live events where face-to-face data collection is possible for understanding user experience and making improvements.